johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 2. The more magical part is in the publish step.
 You may be able to guess that this publish step culminates in the last line of the code snippet above (`response$ && this.send(...)`.
 Let's discuss that in some detail.

 To publish the observable, we break the publish step down into two sub-steps:
 1. Rather than invoke `fayeClient.publish()` directly, as in *Take 1*, we instead *build* a `publish()` function.
-We're going to delegate publishing to the framework (inherited from `Server`), so we'll do that by passing it this built function.
+We're going to delegate publishing to the framework (in a method inherited from `Server`), so we'll do that by passing it this built function.
 We build the publish function in these lines:
     ```typescript
     const publish = (response: any) => {
       Object.assign(response, { id: (message as any).id });